 During my workday, I give myself three tests due to my disability, which causes blurry vision, difficulty walking, and problems standing for long periods.

 I’m a medical interpreter and independent contractor, which requires driving to different medical facilities.
-Most of the time, I take the highway, where I must pass my first test of the day, which is driving safely with blurry vision.
-I take extra precautions while on the road.
+Most of the time, I take the highway, where I must pass my first test of the day, which is driving safely.
 When weather conditions become severe in the winter, I focus on the road 200%, because objects can look blurry because of the rain and the snow.

 Also, like everyone else, I must deal with what I call the “Jeepers Creepers,” a reference to the movie of the same name.
 In the film, a giant truck terrorizes the main characters while they are driving.
 I call those drivers who get too close to my bumper “Jeepers Creepers.”

 I take my second test when I arrive at the hospital where I’m working that day.
 I often must walk a little to get to the unit I’ve been assigned to.
 Some of these hospitals are psychiatric hospitals, which means a staff member must accompany me from the entrance to where I need to go.

 I’ll follow them, but I can’t walk as fast as they do.
 They’ll occasionally look back at me and wonder why I’m not in a hurry like they are.
 They might even think I’m lazy.
 I walk more slowly than they do because my latest relapses made it hard for me to walk.
 Additionally, the lights in the hallway blind me, which doesn’t help, either.

 My third test of the day is when my assignment involves a patient who requires surgery with local anesthesia.
 In those cases, I accompany them to the operating room.
 While some of these assignments are short procedures, they can also be long, and I won’t know when they’ll finish.